Click here to request a spot for the 2022-2023 school year.

 Areas of Focus for a Successful Student at Lewis Cass Preschool

 We will focus on five key areas: academics, arts, motor skills, relationships, and play while having FUN!
-All of these areas combined give your child the best pathway for success.
-Your child may be strong in some areas, but need work in others.
-Our goal is for every student is to be proficient in every area.
+All of these areas combined give your child the best pathway to success.
+Your child may be strong in some areas but need work in others.
+Our goal is for every student to be proficient in every area.

 Art